The Denizen Project

 Zen: noun \ˈzen\ 1. a Japanese school of Mahayana Buddhism 2. an approach that emphasizes intuition over conventional thinking

-The DeniZen Project cultivates ecological stewardship in children through immersive, science-based environmental education and the disciplines of yoga and capoeira.
+The Denizen Project cultivates ecological stewardship through immersive, science-based environmental education and the disciplines of yoga and capoeira.
 By developing self-confidence, creativity, and an empathy for wildlife through animal-inspired movements, children learn to become caretakers for their biosphere and its denizens.